-Note that the data presented in Tables 6, 7 and 8 are the raw counts from the NFIRS dataset and are not scaled to national estimates of smoke alarms and sprinklers in portable heater fires.
+The data presented in Tables 7 and 8 show the reported counts from the NFIRS dataset.
+These counts are not scaled to national estimates of smoke alarms in portable heater fires.
 In addition, the NFIRS does not allow for the determination of the type of smoke alarm (i.e., photoelectric or ionization) or the location of the smoke alarm with respect to the area of fire origin.